Former Catholic Priest Says Pennsylvania Bishop Ignored His Reports Of Abuse

 Catholic bishops in Pennsylvania played a significant role in hiding the widespread sexual abuse of minors by more than 300 Catholic priests across the state, according to the results of a grand jury investigation released this week.

-At a press conference Tuesday, Pennsylvania Attorney General Josh Shapiro emphasized that many of the current and former bishops in six Pennsylvania dioceses refused to cooperate with the grand jury.
-While past investigations of abuse in the Catholic Church centered on individual priests, this latest report highlighted how much the bishops knew about the abusive behavior, and the great lengths they went in order to help cover it up.
+At a news conference Tuesday, Pennsylvania Attorney General Josh Shapiro emphasized that many of the current and former bishops in six Pennsylvania dioceses refused to cooperate with the grand jury.
+While past investigations of abuse in the Catholic Church centered on individual priests, this latest report highlighted how much the bishops knew about the abusive behavior and the great lengths they went to help cover it up.

 "Despite some institutional reform, individual leaders of the church have largely escaped public accountability," the report states.
 "Priests were raping little boys and girls, and the men of God who were responsible for them not only did nothing; they hid it all."